Sylvester Brain Tumor Institute Launches to Personalize Brain Cancer Treatment

 “The institute will allow us to have a critical mass of clinicians, surgeons, translational scientists and basic scientists working together toward a goal of generating treatments that are tailored to each individual patient at Sylvester,” Dr. Iavarone said.
 “This is a complex and ambitious goal.
 You need multiple people with complementary expertise working together — this is what has driven the creation of the SBTI.”

-Along with Dr. Iavarone, SBTI’s leadership will include Macarena de la Fuente, M.D., co-director of clinical neuro-oncology, who is also an associate professor of neurology and chief of the neuro-oncology division at the Miller School; Ricardo Komotar, M.D., surgical director of SBTI, who is also professor and program director in neurosurgery and director of surgical neuro-oncology at the Miller School; and Anna Lasorella, M.D., director of Sylvester’s Precision Medicine Initiative, co-director of Basic and Translational Research and professor of biochemistry and molecular biology at Miller School.
+Along with Dr. Iavarone, SBTI’s leadership will include Macarena de la Fuente, M.D., co-director of clinical neuro-oncology, who is also an associate professor of neurology and chief of the neuro-oncology division at the Miller School; Ricardo Komotar, M.D., co-director of surgical neuro-oncology, who is also professor and program director in neurosurgery and director of surgical neuro-oncology at the Miller School; and Anna Lasorella, M.D., director of Sylvester’s Precision Medicine Initiative, co-director of Basic and Translational Research and professor of biochemistry and molecular biology at Miller School.

 To work toward new personalized treatments for glioblastoma patients, the SBTI researchers will take a multidisciplinary approach that entails creating unique laboratory models of each patient’s tumor.
 Dr. Komotar’s team will lead the collection of biopsied tissue from patients who undergo brain surgery, typically the first step in glioblastoma treatment.
 That tissue will then be used to create two types of models: patient-derived organoids, which are miniature tumors grown in the lab from biopsied cancer cells, and patient-derived xenografts, where tumor cells are re-grown in the laboratory and studied in pre-clinical models.